shadangolestan/E-Puck-Localization-Using-Particle-Filtering-Algorithm/Readme.md

 # Introduction
 This code contains the main function for a robot localization program using Particle Filtering algorithm written in C. The program is designed to run on e-puck mobile robot and uses its IR sensors.
 For an introduction to e-puck, please visit: https://cyberbotics.com/doc/guide/epuck

-This is the final project of my Advanced Robotics course that I had in Winter 2015.
+This is the final project of my Advanced Robotics course that we had in Winter 2015.

 See the below videos for a demostration of the localization process: